Iftikhar Hussain Khan Mamdot

-Nawab Iftikhar Hussain Khan of Mamdot (31 December 1906 – 16 October 1969) was a Pakistani politician and a key supporter of the Pakistan Movement in British India.
-After Pakistan's Independence, He served as the 1st Chief Minister of West Punjab and later as the Governor of Sindh.
+Nawab Iftikhar Hussain Khan Mamdot (31 December 1906 – 16 October 1969) was a Pakistani politician and independence activist who served as the first chief minister of West Punjab from 1947 to 1949, following Pakistan's independence.
+He also served as the Governor of Sindh from 1954 to 1955.

 Early life

 Mamdot was born at Lahore in 1906 as the son of Shahnawaz Khan Mamdot.
 He was educated at Government College, Lahore, and thereafter joined the police service of Hyderabad State in the Deccan.

 On the death of his father in 1942, he succeeded him as the Nawab of Mamdot and on inheriting his lands became the largest landowner in the Punjab.
 He also succeeded his father in politics as President of the Punjab Muslim League between 1942 and 1944.
 He actively worked to encourage the wealthy landowners of the Punjab to drop their support for the Unionist Party and support the Pakistan Movement.
-In 1946, he was elected to the Punjab Legislative Assembly and became leader of opposition.
+In 1946, he was elected to the Punjab Legislative Assembly and became leader of the opposition.
 Later that year, he was the only Muslim League leader in the Punjab who supported Muhammad Ali Jinnah's call for the voluntary exchange of the populations within the Punjab.
 During the Partition of India in 1947, he migrated to Pakistan, abandoning his vast landholdings in eastern Punjab which became part of the Republic of India.